-iLBC MUST be supported in all MTAs and MGs.
+iLBC [34] [35] SHOULD be supported in all MTAs and MGs.
 PacketCable has as a mandate to provide toll or superior voice quality. iLBC is a mid-bitrate (13.3 kb/s and 15.2 kb/s), high-quality solution.
-When iLBC is supported, both the 20ms and 30ms frame size modes MUST be supported.
-Mandating a codec in this range provides high quality, low-bandwidth performance and high packet loss robustness for on-net calls and ensures high performance for applications such as IVR systems.
+When iLBC is supported, both the 20ms and 30ms frame size modes MUST be supported. iLBC provides high quality, low-bandwidth performance and high packet loss robustness for on-net calls and ensures high performance for applications such as IVR systems.
+It was created to provide a codec suitable for IP communication networks.
 In addition, it provides DTMF pass through.
+Experimental track IETF RFC "internet Low Bit Rate Codec (iLBC)", [35] contains the iLBC source code in floating point C.